x-zheng16/x-zheng16.github.io/content/post/ssh_vm/index.md

 ## Step 5: Install VSCode and Remote SSH Extension

-Install VSCode in your local machine and install `Remote - SSH` extension in VSCode and click the bottom left `><` icon to use it.
+Install VSCode in your local machine and install `Remote - SSH` extension in VSCode, and click the bottom left `><` icon to use it.
 All the extensions I prefer are listed below.

 > **Remote**
 >